Network Messages in Ergo's P2P Protocol#

 Code = 65

-Added in 4.0.16.
-It is sent only to nodes that report a version of or higher than 4.0.16.
-For older nodes, Sync Info (old) is sent.
+It is sent only to nodes that report a version of 4.0.16 or higher.
+For older nodes, the Sync Info (old) is sent.

-Requests an Inv message that provides modifier IDs required to the sender to synchronize his or her blockchain with the recipient.
+Requests an Inv message that provides modifier IDs required by the sender to synchronize their blockchain with the recipient.
 It allows a peer which has been disconnected or started for the first time to get the data it needs to request the blocks it hasn't seen.

 Sync Info (old)#